 Check the free drum lesson on Double Bass Control if you want more tips on how to improve speed and endurance.

 Warm-up #1 is a great exercise for isolating the feet.
 Working on each foot individually will give you a better understanding of how each foot behaves regarding control, timing, and independence.
 If you’re not used to using your weaker foot as much as your stronger foot, you may find yourself struggling with this warm-up.
 Work on playing consistent sounding and evenly spaced strokes.

 Warm-up #2 is designed to work on both feet at the same time through a 16th note single stroke roll.
 Play this exercise at a speed you feel comfortable with.
-The idea here is to warm-up your feet, not to push yourself.
+The idea here is to warm up your feet, not to push yourself.
 Warm-ups are used as a means to prepare your body to execute demanding physical efforts without the danger of getting injured.
-So pushing yourself while warming-up will just do you more harm than good.
+Pushing yourself too far while warming up will do you more harm than good.

 Warm-up #3 is similar to the previous one.
-Both feet are warmed-up at the same time once again.
-Only this time the single stroke roll is performed as 16th note triplets.
+Both feet are warmed up at the same time – only this time, the single stroke roll is performed as 16th note triplets.
 Slow down the metronome if you feel any discomfort while playing the warm-up.

 Warm-up #5 preps your feet for playing really fast bursts of 32nd notes.
-You’ll not be able to use your whole legs to play each stroke at faster tempos.
+You won’t be able to use your whole legs to play each stroke at faster tempos.
 Most of the movement will naturally come from the ankles since high rates of strokes require smaller motions.

-Now that you know how to warm-up your feet properly, you can start learning some double bass patterns.
-We encourage you to check the free drum lessons “Double Bass Drum Beats” and “Beginner Double Bass Drum Fills” next.
+Now that you know how to warm up your feet properly, you can start learning some double bass patterns.
+We encourage you to check the free drum lessons “Double Bass Foot Assignment” and “The Double Bass Drum Pyramid” next.